smarthomeNG/plugins/dblog/README.md

 into the database.

 ### dblog
-This attribute enables the database logging when set to a value (e.g. `yes`).
+This attribute enables the database logging when set.
+Just use the name of the registered dblog plugin instance (see `name` attribute above).

 <pre>
 [some]
     [[item]]
         type = num
-        dblog = yes
+        dblog = default
 </pre>